-The Industrial Truck Association has announced it’s second annual Forklift Safety Day, to be held Tuesday, June 11.
-While most of you won’t be able to attend the D.C. festivities, there are things you can do to take advantage of this day to help create awareness about the dangers that forklifts present and how to minimize the potential for accidents that can result in injury or death, damage to your facility, equipment and financial losses.
-Learn more about the events happening in Washington on June 11th and regiseter to attend Forklift Safety Day.
+The Industrial Truck Association has announced it’s second annual Forklift Safety Day, to be held Tuesday, June 9.
+While there is not an official even this year, due to the Corona virus, there are things you can do to take advantage of this day to help create awareness about the dangers that forklifts present and how to minimize the potential for accidents that can result in injury or death, damage to your facility, equipment and financial losses.
+Learn more about the virtual and online events happening in Washington on June 9th.

 We’ve compiled a short list of things you can do on June 12th to improve safety on and around your forklifts.

 - Make sure all your forklift operators have been trained and that their refresher training is up to date, if applicable or necessary.